-Kristin Sinclair is an Assistant Teaching Professor of Education Advocacy and Policy in the Educational Transformation (EDTR) program.
-Using primarily qualitative methods, her interdisciplinary, community-centered research agenda seeks to understand the pedagogical, political, and emancipatory potential of the relationships between young people and their places.
-In doing so, she foregrounds a) young folks’ spaces, places, and communities as often-overlooked sites for their development and rich sources for teaching, learning, and democratic engagement and b) the assets, voices and perspectives of marginalized and racially minoritized youth and community members, as critical policy actors, as they resist and reimagine education policies, practices, and threats to democratic self-governance.
+Kristin Sinclair is an Associate Teaching Professor of Education Advocacy and Policy in the Educational Transformation (EDTR) program.
+Using primarily qualitative methods, her interdisciplinary, community-centered and research agenda seeks to understand the pedagogical, political, and emancipatory potential of the relationships between young people and their places.
+In doing so, she foregrounds a) young folks’ spaces, places, and communities as often-overlooked sites for their development and rich sources for teaching, learning, and democratic engagement and b) the assets, voices and perspectives of marginalized and racially minoritized youth and community members as critical policy actors as they resist and reimagine education policies, practices, and threats to democratic self-governance.

 Her work is comprised of three inter-connected strands: (1) space, place, and education, (2) racial justice and youth civic engagement, (3) politics of education.
 She draws from critical theories of place, space, spatial justice, critical civic engagement, critical race theory and the politics of education; all of these strands expand how we conceptualize spaces and sites of education and young peoples’ agency and power therein.